katjagrace/katjagrace.github.io/_posts/2020-10-20-american-politics.md

 ---
 The other day I had a dentist appointment, and as an alternative to focusing on whether or not it was currently unpleasant, I tried to become interested in American politics.

 It's not that American politics fails to be attention-grabbing.
 But a casserole falling on the floor is attention grabbing, and I wouldn't say that I'm interested in falling casseroles.
 I do read about the political situation, but like a casserole-fall viewer, mostly with curiosity and responsive dismay, not with real intellectual engagement or fertile thinking.
-Why?
+Why?<!--ex-->

 Politics is important, from what I can gather.
 And detailed.
 And probably involves all kinds of normally intellectually gratifying constructions such as game theory, strategy and institution design.
 So shouldn't it be interesting?